webrecorder/pywb/docs/manual/configuring.rst

 HTTPS Proxy and pywb Certificate Authority
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For HTTPS proxy access, pywb provides its own Certificate Authority and dynamically generates certificates for each host and signes the responses with these certificates.
-By design, this allows pywb to act as "man-in-the-middle" servring archived copies of a given site.
+For HTTPS proxy access, pywb provides its own Certificate Authority and dynamically generates certificates for each host and signs the responses with these certificates.
+By design, this allows pywb to act as "man-in-the-middle" serving archived copies of a given site.

 However, the pywb certificate authority (CA) will need to be accepted by the browser.
-The CA cert can be downloaded from pywb directly using the specical download paths.
+The CA cert can be downloaded from pywb directly using the special download paths.
 Recommended set up for using the proxy is as follows:

 1. Configure the browser proxy settings host port, for example ``localhost`` and ``8080`` (if running locally)